-(2) Actions that would significantly alter natural flora, including disturbance activities such as digging, disking, blading or construction work; introduction of nonnative species for erosion control along rights-of-way or in other areas; and a lack of management of nonnative or native woody species.
+(2) Actions that would significantly alter natural flora, including activities such as digging, disking, blading or construction work; introduction of nonnative species for erosion control along rights-of-way or in other areas; indiscriminate mechanical or chemical vegetation management for right-of-way maintenance; and a lack of management of nonnative or native woody species.
+Mechanical or chemical vegetation management for right-of-way maintenance potentially could be beneficial for fleshy-fruit gladecress if well-planned and carefully executed.
+However, indiscriminate use of chemical or mechanical methods for vegetation control could alter the composition and structure of characteristic glade vegetation communities by causing mortality, disrupting reproductive cycles, or preventing seedling establishment of fleshy-fruit gladecress and associated native species.